EasyPost/easypost-go/README.md

 EasyPost is the simple shipping API.
 You can sign up for an account at <https://easypost.com>.

-This work is licensed under the ISC License, a copy of which can be found at [LICENSE.txt](LICENSE.txt)
+This work is licensed under the ISC License, a copy of which can be found at [LICENSE](LICENSE)

 Requirements
 ------------